StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 Slides describing **Activities** should be completed by each team on the provided whiteboard.
 All details must be shown on the whiteboard (not on personal notes or scratch paper), and the Activity's number should also be marked.
-Each completed activity will be photographed and uploaded to a Google Drive folder provided by the instructor, to serve as notes for that team (including students that were absent that day).
+Each completed activity must be photographed and uploaded to Google Drive team folder provided by the instructor, to serve as notes for that team (including students that were absent that day).

+Students that fail to make an honest effort to complete Activities and record solutions to Google Drive will become Inactive.

 ## Readiness Assurance